This Year’s Stations of Chiron

 Movement of Chiron this year:

 You’ll feel a transit the most strongly when it’s exact and also during its stations, or pivotal days.
-So if you have Mars at 26 degrees of Virgo, you’ll feel Chiron’s influence the most strongly when Chiron is passing through 26 degrees of Pisces, and also on the days it turns retrograde and direct.
+So if you have Mars at 3 degrees of Capricorn, you’ll feel Chiron’s influence the most strongly when Chiron is passing through 3 degrees of Aries, and also on the days it turns retrograde and direct.
 In a reading you can get a diagram of this that’s personalized for you and shows the exact dates to watch for.
 It shows you which of your own planets is being triggered by Chiron and we talk about what it means for you and where in your life to look for its effects.
 This gives you a chance to see what’s coming and plan how to respond to it.
 Getting this kind of personally timed information is the main reason people consult astrologers.

 How to handle your Chiron transit: